 With support from my teammates, my family, and my friends, I was able to see that what I was doing was important and needed.
 I decided to focus on all of the positive feedback I was getting- which was A LOT.
 My motivation and following grew.
 I was announced as a Victoria’s Secret PINK GRL PWR Project Winner and received $10,000 to continue fighting for female athletes.

 SEE US became a program underneath Her Next Play, a nonprofit in Minneapolis.
 Her Next Play develops the next generation of women leaders through sports.
-I manage the SEE US program with interactive workshops that discuss the problems female athletes face and what we can do to overcome them.
-Educating and empowering female athletes is an absolute dream and I want to thank everyone for continuing to support myself and the SEE US Movement.
+I manage the SEE US program with interactive workshops that discuss the problems women athletes face and what we can do to overcome them.
+Educating and empowering women athletes is an absolute dream and I want to thank everyone for continuing to support myself and SEE US.